mollywilliams/grace-notes.github.io/_topics/separation.md

 * Matt.
 18:15-17, “_Moreover if thy brother shall trespass against thee, go and tell him his fault between thee and him alone: if he shall hear thee, thou hast gained thy brother.
 But if he will not hear thee, then take with thee one or two more, that in the mouth of two or three witnesses every word may be established.
 And if he shall neglect to hear them, tell it unto the church: but if he neglect to hear the church, let him be unto thee as an heathen man and a publican._”

-*  [Titus 3:9–11] (https://www.biblegateway.com/passage/?search=Titus+3%3A9%E2%80%9311), “_But avoid foolish questions, and genealogies, and contentions, and strivings about the law; for they are unprofitable and vain.
+*  Titus 3:9–11, “_But avoid foolish questions, and genealogies, and contentions, and strivings about the law; for they are unprofitable and vain.
 A man that is an heretic after the first and second admonition reject; knowing that he that is such is subverted, and sinneth, being condemned of himself._”

 **Separate from false teachers.**